-Whether you are celebrating your wedding anniversary or starting a new chapter with a new spouse, a part of that new life may be a new name.
+Whether you recently got married or are celebrating your wedding anniversary, part of that new life may be a new name.

 If you legally change your name due to marriage, divorce, or any other reason, let us know so you can get an updated Social Security card - and so we can accurately keep track of your earnings.
 There is no charge for a Social Security card.